The Victoria Schuck Award is given annually for the best book published on women and politics. It carries a prize of $1,000.

 Books may be nominated for more than one prize, should they meet the criteria.

-Individuals: To submit a nomination for the 2014 Victoria Schuck Award, complete this form.
-Contact the publisher and ask to have a copy of the nominated book sent to each of the committee members listed below.
-The deadline for individuals to submit nominations is January 15, 2014.
+Individuals: Contact the publisher and ask to have a copy of the nominated book sent to each of the committee members listed below.
+The deadline for individuals to submit nominations was January 15, 2014.

-Publishers: To submit a nomination for the 2014 Victoria Schuck Award, complete this form.
-Send a copy of the nominated book to each of the committee members listed below.
-The deadline for publishers to submit nominations is February 15, 2014.
+Publishers: Send a copy of the nominated book to each of the committee members listed below.
+The deadline for publishers to submit nominations was February 15, 2014.

 2014 Award Committee